Narrating Bits: Encounters between Humans and Intelligent Machines

 Published in Fall, 2005 by Vectors in Volume 1, Issue 1.

-Note: this flash work incorporates a database and preservation work is ongoing to make it function as intended. in the meantime, we have made the work available as a playthrough.
+Note: this Flash work incorporates a database and preservation work is ongoing to make it function as intended.
+In the meantime, we have made the work available as a playthrough.
 This copy was given to the Electronic Literature Lab by Erik Loyer in November of 2021.

 PUBLICATION TYPE